joshuaretallick/cv/README.md

 Always comfortable finding my place in a team, whether that calls for knuckling down and getting my hands dirty or offering leadership when the situation arises.

+## Volunteering

+Codebar is a charity that facilitates the growth of a diverse tech community by running free regular programming workshops for minority groups in tech.
+Once a month for a few hours in the evening I tutor students and assist them through programming exercises.
+Focusing on the fundamental elements of Ruby, JavaScript, HTML and Python.
+This has in turn helped me build up my own confidence by being able to talk through my process in a clear manner.

 ## Education

 #### Makers Academy (Nov 2020 to Jan 2021)